 Two adjacent homes, each with a cistern and ritual bath.
 During the Second Temple period, olive oil was produced to be applied after ritual bathing.
 Much evidence of daily life was found here: kilns, pottery, stone vessels, and loom weights, attesting to a thriving weaving industry.
 The houses were evidently destroyed and burned, and in them, arrowheads and catapult stones were found, evidence of the town’s tragic demise.

 Source: sign on site.

 Western Wall and Pottery Kiln

-After a ten-minute walk, we reached POI #7, which is the Western Wall and Pottery Kiln.
+After a ten-minute walk, we reached the point of interest #7, the Western Wall and Pottery Kiln.

 During the construction of the wall, the builders had to demolish a pottery kiln (A).
 The potters had produced cooking pots, storage jars, and bowls for the town’s residents and for sale elsewhere.
 A new, smaller kiln was built nearby (B), but the potters did not have a chance to use it before the Roman siege.

 Source: sign on site.